lizmat/Perl-module-to-Raku-porting-guide/README.md

 ## Moose and friends (OO)

 You don't need them.
-OO is builtin to Perl 6 to the extent that almost everything is an object:
+OO is builtin to Raku to the extent that almost everything is an object:

     class Foo {